Cvill7: Chemistry

 Cvill7 is composed of 39 amino acid residues, among which are six cysteines that enable disulfide bridge formation.
 The primary structure is: TFINVKCTSPKQCLKPCKDLYGPHAGGKCMNGKCKCYNN.
 The molecular mass is approximately 4287 Da.

 Cvill7 belongs to the α-KTx 2 subfamily of toxins that modulate potassium channels (α-KTx 2.26).
 The α-KTx is one of seven families of scorpion toxins known to target potassium channels.
 Structurally, Cvill7 forms a CS α/β motif, consisting of a single α-helix connected to an antiparallel β-sheet stabilized by three disulfide bonds.
 The cysteine framework defining the group is conserved, as well as Lys28 and Tyr37.
 Specifically, Cvill7 has 95% similarity with toxin Ce1 (α-KTx 2.8), toxin Ce2 (α-KTx 2.9), and Ct28 (α-KTx 2.20); differing in 2 amino acids, indicating structural and functional similarities within this subfamily.

 Target

 The α-KTx 2 subfamily is recognized for its role as blockers of voltage-gated potassium ion channels, specifically Kv1.1, Kv1.2, and Kv1.3.
 Cvill7 substantially blocks Kv1.2, with lesser blocking effects on Kv1.1 and Kv1.3.
 The toxin has an IC_{50} of about 16 pM with a Hill coefficient (H) of 1.3 for Kv1.2, and an IC_{50} of about 7.2 nM with H of 0.73 for Kv1.3, making it approximately 450 times more selective for Kv1.2 over Kv1.3.

 Mode of action

 As a blocker of voltage-gated potassium ion channels, Cvill7 inhibits current flow through the channel.
 By formation of a dyad motif by the functional Lys28 and Tyr37, Cvill7 acts like other members of the family as a pore-blocking toxin.
 As a result, Kv1.2 currents are reduced.

-Therapeutic use

-Kv1.2 plays a role in repolarization of the membrane after an action potential.
-The high specificity and blocking effect of Cvill7 to Kv1.2 channels could suggest this toxin as a possible candidate for Kv1.2-related gain-of-function (GOF) channelopathies, such as epilepsy.
-There is no evidence of Cvill7 having a lethal effect, as tested in mice, hence Cvill7 might be suitable for therapeutic use.